You are here

 On the inside

 Rear space is the Jag’s main bugbear, and if the rear seats are going to be put to much use, getting the long wheelbase version is imperative.
-It’s all much more decadent for 2014 though, particularly if you head to the options list and start building yourself a bespoke XJ.
+It’s all much more decadent now though, particularly if you head to the options list and start building yourself a bespoke XJ.
 Who needs a Bentley?
 It may not have the S-Class’ brilliance, but the big Jag has character in spades.